Dollar rises again as markets adjust to vaccine hope and higher yields

 “It is still too early to start cheering that the COVID era is behind us,” he said.

+The Canadian dollar CAD=D3 was weaker against the greenback, at C$1.3069 to the U.S. dollar.

-Sentiment for the dollar got a boost on Monday after Pfizer Inc and BioNTech said on Monday their experimental coronavirus vaccine was 90% effective.
+Sentiment for the dollar got a boost on Monday after Pfizer Inc PFE.N and BioNTech 22UAy.DE said on Monday their experimental coronavirus vaccine was 90% effective.

 Our Standards: The Thomson Reuters Trust Principles.